 Section 2.
 Only members of the Association are eligible for membership on the Executive Board.

 Section 3.
-Except for Members-at-Large, Executive Board members shall be elected for a term of one year.
-Members-at-Large shall be elected for terms of two years.
+Except for Members-at-Large, the term of office for positions on the Executive Board shall be one year.
+Members-at-Large shall serve terms of two years.
 Three Members-at-Large shall be elected every year.

 Section 4.
 The President-Elect shall assume the presidency, and the Executive Board shall begin service, on July 1.

 Section 5.
-A quorum for the Executive Board shall consist of at least eight members, including the President or President-Elect.
+A quorum for the Executive Board shall consist of at least eight members, including the President or Vice-President / President-Elect.